kflorios/clad-estimator-mip-bnb/README.md

 For general framework consult README of repository clad-estimator-mip.

 This is a variant of the same code which can be used with MATLAB versions <R2014a and also without the CPLEX commercial solver.
-I have implemented a detailed Branch and Bound (B&B) code based on Prof. Tomsovic's generic B&B code, customized for the CLAD estimator MIP optimization model.
+I have implemented a detailed Branch and Bound (B&B) code based on Prof. Tomsovic''s generic B&B code, customized for the CLAD estimator MIP optimization model.

 The code has 4 refinements which are shortly: